 But is it safe?

 For dry storage, yes.

 BPA-free sounds great at first and could help you make a decision to buy the product, but new research adds onto growing evidence that BPA-free alternatives may not be as safe as consumers think, and the chemical can get into the food with excessive microwaving.

-However, if you can, choose a glass food storage container which may seem expensive at first sight, but this is the ultimate long-term winner in terms of quality material that is free of odours and is more durable.
+However, if you can, choose a glass food storage container which may seem expensive at first sight, but this is the ultimate long-term winner in terms of quality material that is free of odors and is more durable.